polygonplanet/chillout/README.md

 | while (true) {}                      | chillout.till(function() {})                                                  |
 | while (cond()) {}                    | chillout.till(function() {<br>&nbsp;&nbsp;if (!cond()) return false;<br>})    |
 | for (value of [1, 2, 3]) {}          | chillout.forOf([1, 2, 3], function(value) {})                                 |

+(You can write more simply using by `async / await` syntax because chillout.js' all APIs return Promise.)

 ## Contributing